artsandmetaphysics/goodlifeodyssey/_documents/the-righteous-mind.md

     - Jefferson: Reason and emotions are equally good
   - Evidence that intitutions come first
   - Evidence that strategic reasoning comes second
+- There’s more to morality than harm and fairness
+  -

 ## Questions